martijneenink/nzaassignment/README.md

 To run the software and see the result, do the following:

 1. Clone the repository to a folder on your local machine

-`$ git clone https://github.com/martijneenink/nzaassignment.git your/local/folder/`

-2. Run the following command
+2. From the folder, run the following command:

 `$ docker compose up --build --quiet-pull --no-log-prefix --attach app`